 To help further and support their proposed solutions, prizes are awarded to submissions that meet the evaluative criteria and are recommended for final shortlisting.

-For the maiden Challenge, the call for solutions focused on transformative national, provincial, or local strategies that Private Sector Actors can take on to address challenges in Food and Water Security, Livelihood and Essential Services, and Climate-Health Systems.
+For the maiden Challenge, solutions must focus on transformative national, provincial, or local strategies that Private Sector Actors can undertake to address the climate risks of a vulnerable sector or community in the following priority areas: Food and Water Security, Livelihood and Essential Services, and Climate-Health Systems.